JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

     sudo service ssh restart

-When all that is done, initial SSH connections to your Ubuntu machine using password authentication should run smoothly & without any unnecessary delay.
+When all that is done, initial SSH connections to your Ubuntu machine using password authentication should run smoothly & without any unnecessary lags or delays.

 ### Adjust the MOTD (Message of the Day) header & related info.